Italian Food: What It Taught Me About Food and Travel

 The summer of my sophomore year of college, I spent a month in Italy, studying.
 Before that, I didn’t consider myself a “foodie.”
 The truth was, I had a love-hate relationship with food.
 I cooked a lot, often trying challenging recipes to impress my new boyfriend.
 But I tried not to eat too much of what I cooked.
 This was a hold-over from high school.
 I’d been unduly concerned with my weight, which never actually strayed that far from just this side of too skinny.

 While my body image was healthier in my early college years, my apathy toward food hadn’t changed.
 I wasn’t even overly excited by the idea of a month’s worth of authentic Italian food.
 Mostly, I was looking forward to practicing my language skills.
 I know, what a nerd.

-Literally a week in Italy was all it took for me to realize that I was a fucking idiot.
+Literally a week in Italy was all it took for me to realize that I was an idiot.

 Lessons in Cooking and Eating in Italy